jieyibi/AMDKD/AMDKD+EAS/README.md

 If you want to test the pretrained AMDKD-POMO model on the instances in TSPLIB or CVRPLIB, add the flag `-round_distances` to normalize the initial input coordinates and `-p_runs 10` to set the number of parallel runs per instance as 10 (as suggested in the source code of EAS).
 If your GPU memory is limited, reduce `-p_runs` to a smaller value.

-More details about the parameters, please refer to the source code of [EAS](https://github.com/ahottung/EAS).
+More details about the parameters, please refer to the source code for [EAS](https://github.com/ahottung/EAS).
 In this repo, we directly use the parameters of the original EAS, except for the `-max_iter` (_T_) that we limit to 100.

 ### Dependencies